* S&P 500 posts worst weekly percentage loss since November

 Friday’s trading volume, at 6.4 billion, was the lowest of the week, but in line with the average for the year.
 Much of Boston, a major U.S. financial center and home to a number of the country’s biggest mutual fund companies, was under virtual lockdown as police killed one suspect in the Boston Marathon bombing in a shootout and mounted house-to-house searches for a second man.

 Boosting the S&P 500 on Friday were shares of Google, which gained 4.4 percent to $799.87 a day after posting upbeat results.
+At least six brokerage firms have raised their target on Google’s stock price.

 The Dow finished barely in positive territory, held back by shares of International Business Machines, which posted their largest drop in eight years after the company’s quarterly results missed estimates.
 IBM’s stock ended down 8.3 percent at $190.